-Fireblocks, the leading crypto custodian for institutions, was catapulted to market dominance within just a few years of their public launch in 2019.
+Fireblocks, the leading digital assets infrastructure provider for institutions, was catapulted to market dominance within just a few years of their public launch in 2019.
 The company — most recently valued at $8 billion — built a product that solved market pain points while leveraging new technology to redefine institutional custody.
 The source of their success can be traced back to their approach to product development, which put them miles ahead of competitors in capturing product market fit.

 As head of operations at Fireblocks’s early customer, Genesis Trading, I worked closely with their team to iterate on product and had the privilege of witnessing first-hand what steps they took to win the crypto custody market.